CuddlyJens/PlaylistConverter/README.md

 Go to https://console.cloud.google.com/ to get your Google Secrets

-Create a new Project -> Insert Projectname and Click "Create" -> Go to APIs and Services -> Select your Project -> Credentials -> + Create Credentials -> API-Key -> Wait a bit and then you get your API Key -> Do the same for OAuth client ID -> if not configure set it to External -> Insert your App name and email ->
+Create a new Project -> Insert Projectname and Click "Create" -> Go to APIs and Services -> Select your Project -> Credentials -> + Create Credentials -> API-Key -> Wait a bit and then you get your API Key

+OAuth consent screen -> if not configure set it to External -> Insert your App name and email -> Save and Continue and go forward to get back to dashbord -> back to Credentials -> + Create Credentials -> OAutch client ID -> Application type "Desktop app" -> Create

+DOWNLOAD JSON FILE and rename it to "credentials_file.json" then place it to your Folder